 Definitely a romantic destination, ideal for a couple's weekend.
 Even the roman poet Catullus had chosen this place as the site for his villa, whose ruins can still be visited.
 So Sirmione combines the quiet and relaxation of its spas with very interesting archaeological itineraries.

 These are just some of the numerous spas in the Italian territory.
-There is still the thermal baths of Merano, immersed in the pure air of Trentino, or those of Montecatini, even candidates for becoming a UNESCO heritage site.
+There is still the thermal baths of Merano, among the many immersed in the pure air of Trentino, or those of Montecatini, even candidates for becoming a UNESCO heritage site.
 Or those of Ischia, surrounded by a breathtaking landscape.
 In short, there is something for all tastes.
-When it comes to spas, in Italy, there is only one choice.
+When it comes to spas, in Italy, you're spoiled for choice.